deep-finder/tirfm-deepfinder/README.md

 `edf_convert_tiff_to_h5 --batch path/to/movies/ --output path/to/outputs/ --make_subfolder`

 where `path/to/movies/` contains movies folders (which in turn contains tiff files).
 The `--make_subfolder` option enable to put all tiff files in a `tiff/` subfolder; which is useful in batch mode.
 The `--batch` option enables to process multiple movie folders at once and work in the same way in all ExoDeepFinder commands.
+Define the `--batch` option with a path to a folder containing multiple movie folders, each one following the same structure.
+There should not be any non-movie folder in the `--batch` folder.
+All folder will be processed independently, as if given iteratively without the `--batch` option.

 The above command will turn the following file structure: